How to Prepare for Gravel Events

 • Paris to Ancaster: punchy climbs, mud sectors, farm lanes

-• Hell of the North Scrappy Badger, Screaming Squirrel, Eager Beaver: rolling terrain, fast gravel, variable surfaces
+• Hell of the North, Scrappy Badger, Screaming Squirrel, Eager Beaver: rolling terrain, fast gravel, variable surfaces

 • Unbound Gravel: sharp flint, long distances, wind exposure